openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 A few achievements:

-  * appmenu-gtk “ the last upstream update really made wonders, and currently it™s safe to use indicator-appmenu with GTK apps with the expected functionality.
-If you like OSX styled menu™s, this will make your delight!
+  * appmenu-gtk â€“ the last upstream update really made wonders, and currently itâ€™s safe to use indicator-appmenu with GTK apps with the expected functionality.
+If you like OSX styled menuâ€™s, this will make your delight!
 The really critical bugs known to me were fixed in the last update.
 Adding it to the default pattern (1 click installer).

-  * dbusmenu “ another critical bug solved today, and the Me Menu already works as expected.
-This was broken for around 2 weeks, it™s now working properly.
+  * dbusmenu â€“ another critical bug solved today, and the Me Menu already works as expected.
+This was broken for around 2 weeks, itâ€™s now working properly.

 With this, one more indicator was enabled (indicator-appmenu) and a few critical bugs have been solved.
-I™m expecting to talk with Ken later on to check out on the plans for the indicators, and unless something very critical pops out, GNOME2 will see the indicator stack as it is currently.
+Iâ€™m expecting to talk with Ken later on to check out on the plans for the indicators, and unless something very critical pops out, GNOME2 will see the indicator stack as it is currently.

-It™s maybe now the best time to start looking deeply into GNOME3.
+Itâ€™s maybe now the best time to start looking deeply into GNOME3.

-
+â€

+â€œ

 [http://lizards.opensuse.org/2011/03/10/gnome-shell-test-drive/](http://lizards.opensuse.org/2011/03/10/gnome-shell-test-drive/)